othneildrew/Best-README-Template/README.md

 4. Select the Xidipity theme (zip) file
 5. Click 'Install Now'
 6. Upon completion, click 'activate' link to use
-7. Add classic editor plugin
+7. In the WordPress admin panel, go to Plugins and click the 'Add New'
+8. Search for Classic Editor, install, activate
     - In the WordPress admin panel, go to Settings -> Writing
     - Make classic editor the default
-8. Configure as desired
+9. Configure as desired
-8. Create content :)
+10. Create Something Great :)

 <!-- Copyright -->
 ## Copyright